-Mayor Bouley announced the kickoff of the public portion of the fundraising effort for the White Park Multi-Use Facility, with the co-chairs of this campaign being Jennifer Frizzell and Chris Brown.
-In addition, Tom Champagne, Councilor Byron Champlin, Kristyn Van Ostern, Laura Simoes, and Luke Bonner have agreed to volunteer their time and effort to see this project through.
-The HL Turner Group has donated over \$70,000 of free labor to put the designs and planning together to this point.
+Mayor Bouley announced the kickoff of the public portion of the fundraising effort for the White Park Multi-Use Facility, with the co-chairs of the campaign being Jennifer Frizzell and Chris Brown.
+In addition, Tom Champagne, Councilor Byron Champlin, Kristyn Van Ostern, Laura Simoes, and Luke Bonner volunteered their time and effort to see the project through.
+The HL Turner Group donated over \$70,000 of free labor to put the designs and planning together.
+The new facility opened in June of 2019.

 On April 25, 2018, local developers Jon Chorlian and Steve Duprey, d/b/a Granite Center, LLC, confirmed that they had secured purchase and sales agreements, as well as financing commitments, to redevelop 4-6 Dixon Avenue, 8-14 Dixon Avenue, and 1 Eagle Square; and to surface two parking lots.
 To move forward, the developers desired to secure a variety of items from the City.
 These included acquisition of the City's seven-space Dixon Avenue parking lot, RSA 79-E Community Revitalization Tax Relief Incentives for three of the properties, and permissions to construct certain improvements on public property.
 In order to accommodate deadlines associated with the developer's use of New Markets Tax Credits, a purchase and sales/development agreement, and related items required to support the project, had to be negotiated, drafted, and approved by the City Council by mid-July 2018.
 Typically, these projects take a minimum of six months to complete; however, the City met this aggressive schedule and approved all related items on July 9, 2018.
 Financing and real estate transactions for the project closed on August 3, 2018.
-The project began construction in August and is nearing completion.
+The project has since been completed.